 In her clinical practice at Long Wharf, she sees patients with gastrointestinal diseases, including constipation, acid reflux, celiac disease, and abdominal pain.
 Though she prescribes medications when needed, Dr. Ameen is a strong believer in the role of nutrition to prevent and solve digestive problems whenever possible.
 Many gastrointestinal diseases are linked to diet and nutrition and can be addressed without using drugs or interventions.

 “My favorite part of my job is seeing patients improve with dietary interventions and good nutrition,” says Dr. Ameen.
 For example, she encourages patients who eat a diet of mostly unrefined carbohydrates, rice, and red meat to add fruits, vegetables, flax seeds, and other sources of natural fiber to their meals.
 She provides education to families on the scientific evidence to support use of natural foods for specific conditions.

 “I want to support the impact of dietary components on the gut,” she says.
 “I don’t like using chronic medications on patients.
-I truly believe we need to educate kids and families about good eating habits.
-Then they can carry these on for the rest of their lives and prevent diseases like diabetes and fatty liver disease.”
+I truly believe we need to educate kids and families about good eating habits and the impact of food on gut health.
+Then they can carry these on for the rest of their lives and prevent diseases like obesity, constipation, diabetes, and fatty liver disease.”

 Yale Medicine, Yale New Haven Children’s Hospital